 - Online Advertising (banners, search advertising, etc)

 - Mobile (Geolocation, QR codes, etc)

-This session is designed to be presented to all employees that interact with customers.
-Employees will be taught the key elements of customer service, simple actions that can vastly improve customer service, and how they as employees are an important part of your marketing strategy.
-This session is quick paced and entertaining so that employees will absorb the content and be able to implement it immediately.
+This session is designed to be presented to any employee that interacts with customers.
+Attendees will be shown the key elements of customer service, simple actions that can vastly improve customer service, and how they, as employees, are an important part of your marketing strategy.
+Topics include communication basics, dealing with difficult customers, body language, tone of voice, and This session is quick paced and entertaining so that employees will absorb the content and be able to implement it immediately.

 Customer Service starts at the top

 In order to make customer service a top priority on the front lines with customers, it has to be a top priority for management.
 Employees can only provide the level of customer service that they’ve been enabled to do by their superiors.
 The success of all your marketing efforts hangs in the moments of interaction between your business and the customer.
 Tactics for managing that relationship and enhancing it for your benefit are discussed.
 This keynote is designed to help management see the effect that company policies and their individual actions and decisions will have on employees’ ability to serve customers.
 Attendees will learn the value of support and leadership from management on customer satisfaction, employee retention, and overall ROI.

 The marketing topic I need is not listed here!